 Remove the chicken from the fridge 30 minutes before cooking to allow it to warm up to room temperature.

-- Season the chicken.
-Place the chicken inside your Dutch oven or other large pot.
-Pour the olive oil and lemon juice over the chicken.
-Add the remaining spices to a small bowl.
-Season the chicken with the spices all over, under the skin and inside the cavity.
+Step 1: Season the chicken.
+Place chicken inside your Dutch oven or other large pot.
+Combine the spices with the olive oil in a small bowl.
+Season the chicken all over, under the skin and inside the cavity.

-- Stuff the cavity.
-Place ½ of the onion, lemon, thyme and rosemary into the cavity.
+Step 2: Place ½ of the onion, lemon, thyme and rosemary into the chicken cavity.

-- Roast the chicken.
-Roast for 20 minutes per pound.
+Step 4: Satter the potatoes around the chicken.
+Roast for 20 minutes per pound, uncovered.
 Check that the chicken has reached at least 165 degrees F internally.
-Serve with the potatoes and juices from the pan.
+Serve with the potatoes, onion, and juices from the pan.

 Recipe FAQs

-I recommend adding liquid to the Dutch oven with the chicken to prevent it from burning and drying out.
-However, I prefer to use chicken or vegetable broth instead of water.
-This helps to create more flavorful pan drippings to serve over the chicken.
+Yes, I recommend adding a cup of broth to prevent the chicken from burning and drying out.
+You can use water, but chicken broth creates more flavorful pan drippings to serve over the chicken.

 Storage & Reheating

-Store the chicken in an airtight container in the fridge for 4-5 days.
+Fridge: Store the roasted whole chicken in an airtight container in the fridge for 4-5 days.
 The potatoes can be stored in a separate container for the same amount of time.
 The chicken can be stored whole or cut into pieces.

 Ingredients